Pavel Zacha Game Preview: Bruins vs. Blue Jackets

 Zacha Stats vs. the Blue Jackets

-- On defense, the Blue Jackets are giving up 76 total goals (3.4 per game) which ranks 30th in the NHL.
+- The Blue Jackets have given up 84 goals in total (3.4 per game), which ranks 27th in the NHL in goals allowed.

 |2023-2024 Season